okta/okta-oidc-js/packages/jwt-verifier/README.md

 });
 ```

-The values you want to assert are included are always represented as an array (the right side of the expression).
+The values you want to assert are always represented as an array (the right side of the expression).
 The claim that you're checking against (the left side of the expression) can have either an array (like `groups`) or a space-separated list in a string (like `scp`) as its value type.

 NOTE: Currently, `.includes` is the only supported claim operator.